umyelab/LabGym/README.md

 You can use LabGym via its user interface (no coding knowledge needed), or via command prompt.
 See [**Extended User Guide**](https://github.com/yujiahu415/LabGym/blob/master/LabGym_extended_user_guide.pdf) for details.

+If the extended user guide is difficult to follow, see this [**Practical "How To" Guide**](https://github.com/yujiahu415/LabGym/blob/master/LabGym_practical_guide.pdf) with layman language and examples.

 <p>&nbsp;</p>

 ***Put your mouse cursor above each button in the user interface to see a detailed description for it***.